-- Innovative 2-in-1s – part laptop, part tablet, part nothing you’ve seen before – for those who want to tap the power of the new.
+- Innovative 2-in-1s – part laptop, part tablet, part nothing you’ve seen before – for those who want to tap the power of the newest tech.

-Lenovo’s ThinkPad are said to be tough as nails and highly reliable.
-These series of laptops and 2-in-1 set the standard for business with high performing graphics and processing with ultra-responsive touchscreen technology.
-Other features that have made the ThinkPad very popular among users is the pen support and outstanding battery lifespan.
+- Business Laptops: Lenovo’s ThinkPad devices are said to be tough as nails and highly reliable.
+These series of laptops and 2-in-1s set the standard for business with high performing graphics and processing with ultra-responsive touchscreen technology.
+Other features that have made the ThinkPad very popular among users are the pen support and outstanding battery lifespan.

-Gamers don’t have to feel bound to their desktops anymore.
+- Gaming Laptops: Gamers don’t have to feel bound to their desktops anymore.
 Lenovo’s Legion is powered by 7th Gen Intel® Core™ processors and NVIDIA GTX 1060 discrete graphics.
 This much power can even give you the chance to experience VR gaming.
 This brand also has budget options for casual gamers.
-But whatever laptop you choose look to lose yourself in immersive audio and vivid displays.
+But whatever laptop you choose, look to lose yourself in immersive audio and vivid displays.

-The “Seriously cool” laptop is here.
+- Convertible Laptops: The “seriously cool” laptop is here.
 Lenovo’s Yoga line of laptops and Ultrabooks™ combine adaptability with innovative engineering.
 Vibrant displays and immersive audio?
 Check.
 Tablets that work as movie or presentation projectors?
 Yep.
 Pen support for artists and designers and a Halo Keyboard that’s seriously like nothing you’ve ever seen before?
 It’s all yours to explore.

-The Alienware gaming laptops are compact, powerful and designed with latest Intel® Core™ processors for providing the most intense gaming experience.
+The Alienware gaming laptops are compact, powerful and include the latest Intel® Core™ processors for the most intense gaming experience.

-Alienware offers the stunning new “15” and the “17” (named after their screen size), both running with 6th generation Intel® Core™ i7 Processors and NVIDIA® GeForce® GTX 1070 graphic card to let you conquer any game.
+Alienware offers the stunning new “15” and the “17” (named after their screen sizes), both running with 6th generation Intel® Core™ i7 Processors and NVIDIA® GeForce® GTX 1070 graphics cards to let you conquer any game.

-Toshiba’s catalog of laptops, netbooks, 2-in-1s spreads covers all the needs you might have when choosing the perfect computer.
+Toshiba’s catalog of laptops, netbooks, and 2-in-1s covers all the needs you might have when choosing the perfect computer.

 MSI understands gaming as few do.
-Its G notebook series are built with the state-of-the-art components delivering the best in-gaming technology.
+Its G notebook series is built with state-of-the-art components delivering the best in gaming technology.

-These laptops deliver high performance for any gaming enthusiast and are categorized from performance driven portable gaming solutions to high-end desktop replacement powerhouses.
-MSI laptops and notebooks come with optical drives, backlit keyboard for your late-night gaming, 7th Gen Intel Core processor, USB 3.1, Thunderbolt 3 (Type C), Bluetooth® v4.1 among other features.
+These laptops bring high performance to gaming enthusiasts and are categorized from performance driven portable gaming solutions to high-end desktop replacement powerhouses.
+MSI laptops and notebooks come with optical drives, a backlit keyboard for late-night gaming, a 7th Gen Intel Core processor, USB 3.1, Thunderbolt 3 (Type C), and Bluetooth® v4.1, among other features.

 ASUS® laptops balance advanced technology and ultramodern design.
-The latest models will give you 4K displays, 7th Gen Intel Core processors, and up to 16GB of RAM memory.
-For ASUS, security matters and some of their latest models come with fingerprint reader to keep your computer and your information out of unauthorized scrutiny.
+The latest models will give you 4K displays, 7th Gen Intel Core processors, and up to 16GB of RAM.
+For ASUS, security matters and some of their latest models come with a fingerprint reader to keep your computer and your information safe from prying eyes.